kanjieater/GoldenDict-Toolbelt/README.md

 ## Anki
 Anki is used to keep the Tools up to date as well as enable additional Tool functionallity.

-1. Have a 2.1 version of Anki (KanjiEater uses 2.1.22 but 2.1.35 has been tested, and future versions should be supported automatically)
+1. Have a 2.1 version of Anki (KanjiEater uses 2.1.35, and future versions should be supported automatically for most features)
 2. Install the [AnkiConnect Addon](https://foosoft.net/projects/anki-connect/) using code `2055492159`
 3. Install the  [KanjiEater's GoldenDict Japanese Toolbelt](https://ankiweb.net/shared/info/247820692) using code `247820692`
 4. You can move onto the [GoldenDict setup](##GoldenDict)